Volvo ABS Anti-skid Service Required

 Where is the Volvo ABS module located?

 The Abs Module is located on the left side of the engine compartment under the ABS pump.
-It has Torx bolts, but it can also be removed with a 4mm socket.
+It has Torx bolts but can also be removed with a 4mm socket.

 Can I drive my car with no ABS module?